Graduate Art History

 • Prepare a summary of your dissertation, no more than twenty minutes in length, to present at the final oral exam.

-The FOE is two hours long.
-The Candidate has twenty minutes to summarise the research and conclusion of the dissertation orally.
+The FOE is typically two hours long, but may go longer.
+The Candidate has up to 20 minutes to summarise the research and conclusion of the dissertation orally.
 The examiners will then pose specific follow-up questions during the rounds of questioning.

 When there are no further questions, the voting Examination Committee members will discuss and vote yes or no on the question of whether or not the dissertation and its defense are acceptable.
 Those committee members who find the dissertation acceptable must also indicate whether the dissertation is acceptable as is, or whether it requires editorial corrections or minor revisions.